Sentencing delayed for Nova Scotia teens in intimate photos case

 A sentencing hearing has been postponed for six Nova Scotia teens who shared intimate images of at least 20 teenaged girls without their consent.

-The boys have admitted to forming a private Facebook group where they decided to exchange intimate photos of girls ranging in age from 13 to 17.
+The boys have admitted to forming a private Facebook group where they decided to exchange photos of girls ranging in age from 13 to 17.

 The case was adjourned today until Sept.
-6 after lawyers asked for a postponement in Nova Scotia Supreme Court in Bridgewater.
+6 after defence lawyers asked for a postponement in provincial court in Bridgewater.

+Crown attorney Peter Dostal said outside court that a brief he submitted about 10 days ago outlined the harm done when “young women are put at risk by losing control of intimate images, potentially forever.”

+All of the counsel and accused were present in court.
+None of the teens can be identified under Canada’s youth criminal justice laws.

 It’s one of the largest cases in Canada involving a relatively untested law designed to combat the non-consensual sharing of intimate images.